hualcosa/AWS-Machine-Learning-Engineer-Project1/project-report.md

 ### If you were given more time with this dataset, where do you think you would spend more time?
 I would try testing a wider range of values for the hyperparameters.
-I would also focus on the hyperparameters of the types of models that performed better in the third interaction, so I could fine-tune them.
+I would also focus on experimenting with more types of hyperparameters and evaluating their effects.

 ### Create a table with the models you ran, the hyperparameters modified, and the kaggle score.
 |    | model        | hpo1                                                                                                                                                                                | hpo2                                                                                                                                                                                    | hpo3                                                                                                                                                                           |   score |